 Wells Management may also earn success-based incentive fees in connection with a sale of our assets and the payment of liquidating distributions to its stockholders or with the listing of the our shares of common stock.
 If we sell properties and receive net sales proceeds enabling us to distribute to our stockholders all of the capital the stockholders have invested (reduced by prior dividends attributable to net sales proceeds) plus an amount sufficient to provide the stockholders with an annualized, non-cumulative return of 8.0%, Wells Management will be entitled to an incentive fee equal to 10% of remaining net sales proceeds.
 Furthermore, if we list our shares on a national securities exchange or national over-the-counter market system, Wells Management may be entitled to a listing fee.
 This listing fee will be payable only if the market value of our outstanding common stock plus distributions paid prior to listing exceeds the sum of the amount of capital the stockholders have invested (reduced by prior dividends attributable to net sales proceeds) plus the amount that would be required to be paid to the stockholders to provide an annualized, non-cumulative return of 8.0%.
 The listing fee would equal 10% of such excess and would be offset by any incentive fees previously paid.
 Further, if we pay this fee following a listing of its shares, we will not be obligated to pay any further incentive fees to Wells Management.
-Incentive fees earned by Wells Management related to a listing of our shares may be paid in cash or, at our option, in shares of our common stock, subject to certain conditions.
+Incentive fees eamed by Wells Management related to a listing of our shares may be paid in cash or, at our option, in shares of our common stock, subject to certain conditions.
+We incurred no disposition, incentive, or listing fees during the year ended December 31, 2005.
+However, on February 21, 2005, our board of directors approved a subordinated disposition fee to be paid to Wells Management of 0.33% of the gross sale price of the 27 properties sold on April 13, 2005, subject to the conditions set forth above.

-The Asset Management Agreement commenced January 1, 2005, has a one-year term and automatically renews unless either side gives notice of its intent not to renew.
-In addition, either party may terminate the Asset Management Agreement upon 60 days written notice.
-If we terminate the Asset Management Agreement, we will be required to pay Wells Management a subordinated performance fee.
-The subordinated performance fee will be equal to (i) 10% of the amount, if any, by which (a) the appraised value of the properties at the termination date, less the amount of all indebtedness secured by such properties, plus total dividends distributed to the stockholders through the termination date, exceeds the sum of (b) all of the capital the stockholders have invested plus amount that would be required to be paid to the stockholders to provide an annualized, non-cumulative return of 8.0% from inception through the termination date, less (ii) any prior payments to Wells Management of its subordinated share of net sales proceeds.
+We incurred approximately \$22.2 million in asset management fees and approximately \$5.3 million in administrative and operating expense reimbursements for services rendered by Wells Management with respect to the year ended December 31, 2005.
+Either party may terminate the Asset Advisory Agreement at any time upon 60 days written notice.
+If we terminate the Asset Advisory Agreement, we will be required to pay Wells Management a subordinated performance fee equal to (i) 10% of the amount, if any, by which (a) the appraised value of the properties at the termination date, less the amount of all indebtedness secured by such properties, plus total dividends distributed to the stockholders through the termination date, exceeds the sum of (b) all of the capital the stockholders have invested plus amounts that would be required to be paid to the stockholders to provide an annualized, non-cumulative return of 8.0% from inception through the termination date, less (ii) any prior payments to Wells Management of its subordinated share of net sales proceeds.